 Practical Example: Rocket House Pictures

-At Rocket House Pictures, we harness the power of B-roll to create videos that resonate with our clients and their audiences.
-For a recent project with a Colorado-based non-profit, we combined interviews (A-roll) with B-roll of the interviewees’ workspace, team brainstorming sessions, and Denver iconic landmarks.
-This blend not only told their story but also visually showcased their dynamic and creative environment.
+At Rocket House Pictures, we use B-roll to make our clients’ videos feel richer and more engaging.
+For a recent project with a Colorado-based non-profit, we combined interviews (A-roll) with B-roll of the interviewees’ workspace, team brainstorming sessions and Denver iconic landmarks.
+This blend helped tell their story but also visually showcased their dynamic and creative environment.

 Final Thoughts: The Power of B-Roll